RaiMan/SikuliX-2014/Docs/README.md

 The docs contain information about the Java API at places, where there are major differences to the scripting API.

-The contained HTML formatted JavaDocs are restricted to the officially supported public API.
-Classes and methods marked as deprecated might vanish without further notice in the future (earliest though with version 1.2).
+The contained HTML formatted JavaDocs are restricted to the officially supported public API. <br />Classes and methods marked as deprecated might vanish without further notice in the future (earliest though with version 1.2).